SinTan1729/custom-caddy-builder/README.md

 # Caddy builder with modules

-This repo builds custom docker images for caddy with the modules that I require.
-This is for my personal

-use, but feel free to use the images if it fits your needs.
+This repo builds custom docker a custom image for caddy with the modules that I use.
+This is for my personal use, but feel free to use the image if it fits your needs.

 The container is [available on GHCR](https://ghcr.io/sintan1729/caddy-custom).